shashankyld/OrbSLAM3_Setup/README.md

 ```
 This is probably due to the python version, Please read the section about Python version in the [Pangolin](https://github.com/stevenlovegrove/Pangolin) README.

+#### Installing Pangolin by building from source, will update here if it works